-The APS serves a large number of users across highly diverse fields, who benefit greatly from excellent beamline capabilities and outstanding staff expertise.
-We will continue to optimize and invest in valuable, sought-after programs and facilities, including but not limited to high-throughput approaches, core capabilities, etc.
+The APS serves a large number of users across diverse fields, who benefit greatly from excellent beamline capabilities and outstanding staff expertise.
+The increasing complexity of these experiments requires a workforce from a variety of disciplines and backgrounds to develop instrumentation adapted to the experimental needs.
+We will continue to optimize and invest in valuable, sought-after programs and facilities, including but not limited to high-throughput approaches, complex sample environments, multi-modal characterization, and analysis tools.
+These core capabilities underpin many of the materials and chemistry initiatives at Argonne and within the wider APS user base.